My Long, Strange Journey

 AN ATTEMPT AT NORMALCY GOES AWRY

-aerobatics course in a Beech T-34 prop trainer at the Jet Warbird
+a basic aerobatics course in a Beech T-34 prop trainer at the Jet

-Training Center in Santa Fe.
-The plan was to complete the course
+Warbird Training Center in Santa Fe.
+The plan was to complete the

-and then take a flight in one of their jet fighters for the grand
+course and then take a flight in one of their jet fighters for the

-finale.
+grand finale.
 But alas, it wasn't to be.
-Just days before I turned up
+Just days before I turned

 My trip was already booked, so the instructors suggested doing the